pruby/icfp2017/README.md

 for emptiness with the "null" method, not the "empty" method.
 JSON parsing was new to me so all the IO took quite a while.

-I ended up doing a bit too much of this in the IO monad, losing some of the advantages of a functional programming language.
-This was mostly caused by wanting my strategy to be time-sensitive and stop with the best solution it could achieve in a given time.

 As a result of being on my own, and the amount of work involved, it took me two days to get the program applying updates and reliably playing in the online and offline modes before I could start implementing strategy.